 Council's Community Team uses the Community Memory Database to record storm events and their impacts.
-According to this database, there are six significant events recorded within SAP Area P, as referenced in Appendix K. Appendix K outlines the location, date, primary and secondary events, and records of injuries and death.
-All the events listed in Appendix K have been identified by a key word search and all contain key words of 'coastal erosion' and 'inland flooding'.
+According to this database, there are four significant events recorded within SAP Area J. Appendix K outlines the location, date, primary and secondary events, and records of injuries and death.
+All of the events listed in Appendix K have been identified by a key word search and all contain key words of 'coastal erosion' and 'inland flooding'.
 At the time of writing this report, no records and information are included in the Community Memory Database in relation to the extreme weather events that occurred in January and February 2023.

-This section provides an overview of the impacts from these events on people, by using the existing Community Memory Database records, as well as the public flooding and coastal inundation GIS data, both of which are available via the Auckland Council Open Data.
-It provides a visual illustration of the relationship between previous extreme events and identified flood hazards as well as indicative coastal inundation within SAP Area P. A risk and vulnerability assessment of the assets and land is covered in a separated workstream.
+This section provides an overview of the impacts from these events by using the existing Community Memory Database records, as well as the public flooding and coastal inundation GIS data, both of which are available via the Auckland Council Open Data.
+It provides a visual illustration of the relationship between previous extreme events and identifies flood hazards as well as indicative coastal inundation within SAP Area J. A risk and vulnerability assessment of the assets and land is covered in a separated workstream.